Rhythm: The Skill Nobody Teaches

 Building the feel

 - Catch-and-shoot with a hop — syncs the catch to the footwork to the release.
-Run it until the three parts become one motion.
+Run it until three parts become one motion.

 Rhythm isn’t just physical